cdslaborg/paramonte/ACKNOWLEDGMENT.md

-The ParaMonte library is an honor-ware and its currency is acknowledgment and citations.
+**The ParaMonte library is an honor-ware and its currency is acknowledgment and citations**.

 As per the ParaMonte library license agreement terms, if you use any parts of this library for any purposes, kindly acknowledge the use of ParaMonte in your